tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 //... rest of the code
 ```

-At this point your site's theme preference should already persisted.
+At this point, your site's theme preference should already be persisted.

 ### Prevent flashing